 - From Visitor’s Centre, head west.
 At the end of the road, go north on Pyramid Lake Road

-Watching Northern Lights, also called Aurora Borealis, is a once in a lifetime experience.
+Watching the Northern Lights, also called the Aurora Borealis, is a once-in-a-lifetime experience.
 Even if you see the green lights dancing above you more than once, it still feels magical and out of this world.
-Check this website for Aurora forecast and if there’s a high possibility, head out of town, away from light pollution to see it without distractions.
+Check this website for the Aurora forecast, and if there’s a high possibility, head out of town, away from light pollution, to see it without distractions.

-Jasper being the 2nd largest dark sky reserve in the world, it’s not only a great place to see the Northern Lights but also Milky Way and star formations.
-Every year in October, Jasper hosts Dark Sky Festival with stargazing events, space talks, photography workshops, and concerts.
+Jasper, the 2nd largest dark sky preserve in the world, is a great place to see the Northern Lights, Milky Way, and star formations.
+Every year in October, Jasper hosts the Dark Sky Festival with stargazing events, space talks, photography workshops, and concerts.
 Check more details here.

-Whistlers Peak is one of the most accessible summits in Jasper National Park.
+Whistlers Peak is one of the most accessible summits in Jasper National Park, thanks to the SkyTram I described above.
 There are two options you can choose from to reach the summit:

-- Take a gondola, and then hike a 1 km trail up to the Whistlers Mountain Summit (2,463m) or another 1 km further on the ridge for even more scenic panoramic views.
-Book your gondola tickets here.
+- Take the SkyTram, and then hike a 1.4 km trail up to the Whistlers Mountain Summit (2,463m) or another 1 km further on the ridge for even more scenic panoramic views.
+Book your SkyTram tickets here.

 - Hike up the trail from the bottom of the mountain.
-It’s an 18 km round trip to the Whistlers Mountain Summit with elevation gain 1,200 meters.
-Check at Visitor’s Centre for trail condition as this trail passes an avalanche zone and it’s usually safe from June.
+It’s an 18 km round trip to the Whistlers Mountain Summit with an elevation gain of 1,200 meters.
+Check at the Visitor’s Centre for trail conditions, as this trail passes an avalanche zone and is usually safe from June.